wmerfalen/tdm/src/doc/builder-features.md

 	- using the values system to assign extended mobs their eq is now DEPRECATED
 	- use the meqbuild command

-# mob reinforcements (or response team)
-	- [x] create car object type
-		- [x] SUV types
-			- [ ] Blacked out private contractor security force
-			- [ ] Police SUV detainment vehicle
-			- [ ] SWAT team van (16 persons)
-	- [ ] create private contractor security force blackbox building
-		- [ ] blackbox meaning you can only see the outsides of the building
-			- [ ] gates open and cars exit to head towards help needed
-	- [ ] create "terrible neighborhood" index
-		- [ ] very dangerous areas take longer to respond time
-		- [ ] less dangerous areas have a faster response time
-		- [ ] very rich areas have extremely fast response time
-	- [x] security force consists of N cars and N response team members
-		- [ ] when all response team members are dispatched
-			- [ ] no available response team to get to certain areas
-	- [ ] distance to call for help dictates response time

-# grunt work
-	- 2021-01-30
-		- [ ] several mob and room definitions in far.js need to be converted to mob object format

 # recent enhancements
 	- new `OUTSIDE_TRASHY_PARKING_LOT` sector type
 		- source: mods/rooms.(c|h)pp